 It doesn’t matter where in the world you’re from, you’ve got a name for it.
 This plant – cannabis, ganja, weed, marijuana – is the medicine with a variety of names.
-You might even be surprised by the history of some of the words you use to address marijuana.
+You might even be surprised by the history of some of the words you use to address cannabis.
 This article explores the different names for this plant and where they come from.

 Cannabis, Ganja, weed, marijuana—this mysterious plant has so many names that have become universal over the history of its use by human beings.
 But where did all of these names come from?
-Humans have been connected to marijuana for thousands of years and, as our love grew for this plant, we found a plethora of new names for it, an abundance of ways to express how much we love it.
+Humans have been connected to weed for thousands of years and, as our love grew for this plant, we found a plethora of new names for it, an abundance of ways to express how much we love it.

-The exploration into the history of its names gives us an insight into the culture of marijuana throughout the world and over time.
+The exploration into the history of its names gives us an insight into the culture of cannabis throughout the world and over time.
 In some parts of the world it has been most often referred to as cannabis, which is its scientific name, whereas in other parts of the world it has been given names of worship for its spiritual purposes.

-Cannabis has become the most commonly used scientific name for marijuana.
+Cannabis has become the most commonly used scientific name for weed.
 It is arguably the first name that was given to it also, appearing in ancient Greek texts as κάνναβις or kannabis.
 It is probably derived from the Latin word, cannabis, but first appeared in the ancient Greek texts of Herodotus.
 Despite the fact that the word cannabis has come to be the scientific name for it, the original mention of the word cannabis was in reference to recreational use.

 In the texts, The Histories written by Herodotus in 440 BC, cannabis is mentioned as being used in steam baths to encourage relaxation and euphoria.
 It was mostly for a recreational purpose, rather than for medical purposes.
 However, there were mentions of its use medicinally in these texts in steam baths also.